-- You need to be able to test failover and recovery in accordance with your business and compliance needs, with no impact on production.
+- You need to be able to test failover and recovery following your business and compliance needs, with no impact on production.

-- You need to be able to failover to the recovery region in the event of a disaster and fail back to the original source region seamlessly.
+- You need to be able to failover to the recovery region in the event of a disaster and failback to the source region seamlessly.

 Azure to Azure VM replication using Site Recovery helps you to do all the above.

-Form that you can choose to create a new Replication and select the virtual machines you want to replicate.
+From that, you can choose to create a new Replication and select the virtual machines you want to replicate.
 You can select the virtual machines you want to replicate.
-At the end you choose the target location and create the needed target resources and start the replication.
+In the end, you choose the target location and create the needed target resources and start the replication.

-This will now allow you to failover you virtual machines to another Azure region.
+This will now allow you to failover your virtual machines to another Azure region.